SIDN/entrada2/README.md

 To get started quickly, use the provided [Docker Compose script](https://github.com/SIDN/entrada2/blob/main/docker/docker-compose.yml) to create a test environment on a single host, containing all required services.

-The configuration settings can be found as environment variables in `docker.env`.
+The configuration settings for the Docker Compose script can be found as environment variables in `docker.env`.
 The example uses the default Docker Compose script and starts 1 ENTRADA master container and 2 ENTRADA worker containers.

 ```